 This city was laid out in a deliberately maze-like way, in a bid to confuse unwelcome pirates.
 The result is a labyrinthine network of cobbled streets, with drying clothes draped over Rococo balconies and decrepit churches hiding behind every other corner.
 Come in the summer time for the outdoors cinema festival in Plaza de los Trabajadores.

-Gothic, Romanesque, Baroque and Italianate architectural styles collide at this most opulent palace.
+Gothic, Romanesque, Baroque and Italianate architectural styles collide at this most opulent palace in Cienfuegos.
 The attention to detail in the lavish interior is a sight to behold.
 If you want to draw out your experience of this most eclectic building, the downstairs restaurant specializes in seafood, while the rooftop bar is one of the best spots in the city for a sundowner or a cigar.